bytebase/bytebase.com/content/docs/tutorials/api-sql-review.md

       --data @binding/projects/project-sample.json
    ```

-1. Go to **CI/CD > SQL Review** page, you will see the SQL review rules are applied to environments and projects.
+1. On the **CI/CD > SQL Review** page, you will see the SQL review rules are applied to environments and projects.
    ![bb-sql-review-config-rsc](/content/docs/tutorials/api-sql-review/bb-sql-review-config-rsc.webp)

-1. Go to **Environments** page, click **Test** environment, you will see the SQL review rules are applied.
+1. Go to **Environments** page, click **Test** environment to see the applied SQL review rules.
    ![bb-env](/content/docs/tutorials/api-sql-review/bb-env.webp)

-1. Go to `Sample Project` page, click **Setting** on the left sidebar, you will see the SQL review rules are applied.
+1. Go to `Sample Project` page, click **Setting** on the left sidebar to see the applied the SQL review rules.
    ![bb-project-setting](/content/docs/tutorials/api-sql-review/bb-project-setting.webp)

-1. If you want to delete the SQL review rules, you can run the following commands: environments and projects.
+1. To delete SQL review rules from environments and projects, use the following commands:

    ```bash
       curl --request DELETE ${bytebase_url}/v1/environments/test/policies/tag \